 At the moment, this functionality is only supported on iOS, Android, and ChromeOS devices.

-Roaming Client Settings
+Roaming Client Settings and Local Domains

 - Enable Roaming Clients Auto Update - If this is turned on, it will allow user clients to update automatically whenever a newer version is released.